Bring Your Lunchbox! TUF 30 Results, Recap (Ep. 9)

 Flyweights: Claire Guthrie, Brogan Walker, Kaytlin Neil, Kathryn Paprocki

 We will recap each episode as it airs every Tuesday.
-Today’s offering (June 28) features the men’s heavyweight showdown between Zac Pauga and Jordan Heiderman, both representing Team Pena.
+Today’s offering (July 5) features the women’s flyweight showdown between Brogan Walker of Team Nunes and Laura Gallardo from Team Pena.
 Who will advance in today’s semifinal matchup?

 Let’s discuss: